Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Introduction

 To the eye-opening surprise of mathematicians, Calabi--Yau threefolds happen to be compact factors of the spacetime on which physicists are building their physics theory.
 They have been investigating Calabi--Yau threefolds in their own way.
 They found that different Calabi--Yau threefolds may give rise to the same physics.
 Those manifolds are called mirror manifolds and the relationship between them is called mirror symmetry.
 A mirror pair $(M, M^\circ)$ of Calabi--Yau threefolds is supposed to satisfy

-One can say that the mirror symmetry for Calabi--Yau threefolds from physics has impacts in the geometry of Calabi--Yau threefolds as follows. \begin{itemize} \item Seeming different two Calabi--Yau threefolds may be deeply related.
-A mathematical problem on one can be translated into another problem on another which sometimes is simpler than the original one. \item The mirror symmetry expects that Calabi--Yau threefolds exist as pairs.
-Nowadays it is not an unreasonable question to ask what the mirror partner for a certain Calabi--Yau threefold is. \end{itemize}
+One can say that the mirror symmetry for Calabi--Yau threefolds from physics has impacts in the geometry of Calabi--Yau threefolds as follows. \begin{itemize} \item Seemingly different two Calabi--Yau threefolds may be deeply related.
+An enumerative problem on one can be translated into another enumerative problem on another which sometimes is simpler than the original one (\cite{Gi, LLY}). \item The mirror symmetry expects that Calabi--Yau threefolds exist as pairs.
+Nowadays it is not an unreasonable question to ask what a mirror partner for a certain Calabi--Yau threefold is. \end{itemize}

-Physicists constructed many Calabi--Yau threefolds as hypersurfaces in weight projective spaces, which generates an almost symmetric plot of \mbox{$h^{1,1}-h^{1,2}$} vs.\ \mbox{$h^{1,1}+h^{1,2}$} (\cite{CaLySc, KlSh}) and claimed that it is an evidence of mirror symmetry.
+Physicists constructed many Calabi--Yau threefolds as hypersurfaces in weight projective spaces, which generate an almost symmetric plot of \mbox{$h^{1,1}-h^{1,2}$} vs.\ \mbox{$h^{1,1}+h^{1,2}$} (\cite{CaLySc, KlSh}).
 V.\ Batyrev generalized the construction and gave completely symmetric mirror construction of Calabi--Yau threefolds as hypersurfaces in Gorenstein toric Fano fourfolds, using the polar duality of reflexive 4-polytopes and proving the Hodge number relation (\ref{mirrorrel}) (\cite{Ba}).
-This construction has inspired many researches from both of mathematics and physics.
+This construction was generalized further (\cite{BaBo, Bor}) and has inspired many researches from both of mathematics and physics.

 In this paper, we suggest another systematic construction of mirror pairs of Calabi--Yau threefolds by using the smoothing method.
 By smoothing, we mean the reverse process of the semistable degeneration of a manifold to a normal crossing variety.
 If a normal crossing variety is the central fiber of a semistable degeneration of Calabi--Yau manifolds, it can be regarded as a member in a deformation family of those Calabi--Yau manifolds.
 A remarkable difference between two-dimensional cases of $K3$ surfaces and higher dimensional cases is that there are multiple deformation types for higher dimensional Calabi--Yau manifolds.
 So building a normal crossing variety smoothable to a Calabi--Yau manifold can be regarded as building a deformation type of Calabi--Yau manifolds.
 The construction by smoothing is intrinsically up to deformation.